 Case Studies

 ExitArms identifies companies around the world that make part of their profits by selling weapons to war zones.
-Some particularly drastic examples of this practice and the use of these weapons, are summarized in case studies.
-For this purpose, both the recipient states and individual companies are examined in more detail.
+Some drastic examples of this practice and relevant developments around ESG and defense companies, are summarized in case studies.

 German banks and the war - Divest or Invest?